clarotech/Verifier/README.md

 # Verifier
-A tool for validating FHIR instances against FHIR StructureDefinitions
+A tool for validating FHIR XML instances against FHIR StructureDefinitions (DSTU2 only)